thegrumpys/odop/client/docs/Help/DesignTypes/Spring/Compression/alerts.md

 Disabling default constraints is not recommended.

+This alert is produced when constraints enabled by default are disabled.
+Also, this alert can be produced for designs created and saved with older versions of the software.
+Specifically, constraints on Spring_Index previously were not enabled by default.
+If this alert is associated with Spring_Index on an older design, it may be ignored.
+Better yet, clear the alert by enabling MIN and MAX constraints on Spring_Index.

 The default constraints guide Search to "good" spring designs.
 The Seek and Trade features utilize Search internally and thus those results are also guided by the default constraints.

 For example:
+ - A lower constraint on deflection at the first operating point (Deflect_1) prevents Search from generating negative values for force and deflection at point 1.
+ - Constraints on Spring_Index insure that designs produced by the software are within the range of manufacturability.
+ Consult your manufacturer regarding capabilities and costs.
  - disabling the lower (MIN) constraint on factor of safety at solid (FS_Solid MIN) allows Search to return a design that would "set" (not return to the original free length if fully deflected) and declare it as "feasible".